 Get the Flu Shot....Not the Flu!

 Get vaccinated to protect you and your family.
 An annual flu shot is recommended for everyone six months of age and older who do not have contraindications to the vaccine.
 It takes two weeks for the body to build up protection after getting the vaccine so get vaccinated early, preferably by the end of October.
-Getting vaccinated later can still be beneficial.
+The flu vaccine is especially encouraged this year.

 Remember to also take every day preventive actions to stop the spread of germs:

 - Cough and sneeze into your sleeve